Spagettileg/virtual-cookboox/README.md

 •	New recipe can be viewed by clicking on food genre image relative to the recipe that has been added

-### Feature 6 - Overview of Virtual Cookbook
+### Feature 6 - Overview of Virtual Cookboox

-•	An elevation statement has been created to promote Virtual Cookbook to the User to set out its purpose, value generators, responsive to user stories and reference to key features
+•	An elevation statement has been created to promote Virtual Cookboox to the User to set out its purpose, value generators, responsive to user stories and reference to key features

 ### Feature 7 - Food genre image portal gateway